Panasonic Flashxpress Digital Small Toaster Oven In-depth Review

 While the golden brown and brown pieces were a bit crispier than the first four, they weren’t enough to get the consecutive usability score to higher than 5.5/10.

-Through our Pizza test, we noticed that the heating elements of the Panasonic NB-G110P seem to be very powerful.
-However, it wasn’t coupled with even heat distribution, which resulted in a 7.4/10 pizza score.
+Through our Pizza test, we noticed how powerful the heating elements of the Panasonic were.
+However, it wasn’t coupled with the most even heat distribution, which resulted in a 7.6/10 pizza score.

-The toaster oven was able to bake a 9-inch thick-crust meat pizza in only 3 minutes.
+The temperature range of the oven didn’t allow us to choose 450°F like other ovens but 460°F. And that baked a 9-inch thick-crust meat pizza in only 3 minutes.
 This was one of our fastest recorded cooking times, even faster than the powerful medium-sized Cuisinart TOA-60, and deserving a whopping 10/10.

-However, such a short cooking time was only enough to cook the crust while not giving it any color at all.
-The silver lining in this was that the crust wasn’t dry, enough for a 6.5/10.
+However, such a short cooking time was only enough to cook the crust while giving it very little color.
+The crust wasn’t dry though, so it got a 7/10.

-The toppings would have been quite appetizing if not for the burnt onions, bell peppers, and meat tips.
-Luckily, the high heat meant that the cheese was melty which garnered the toppings a 7.5/10.
+The toppings would have been quite appetizing if not for the slightly burnt onions, bell peppers, and meat tips.
+Luckily, the high heat meant that the cheese was melty which garnered the toppings a 8/10.

 Even after baking for 25 minutes, only the smaller fries had a light golden color.
 The bigger and longer ones were only golden at the tips while the rest of them was basically white.
 Thus, we gave the fries a 6/10 for color.